 Be the office hero: devising for a workplace recycling program

-It all starts with the audit – The only way to know how much garbage you are producing is to carry out a company-wide audit.
-Not everything can be recycled, but there could be opportunities that you and your staff are missing.
-The sooner you know where your business stands, the more quickly you can get around to disposing of those bottles efficiently.
+It all starts with the audit – The only way to know how much garbage you are wasting is to perform a company-wide audit.
+Not everything can be recycled, but there could be chances you and your staff are missing.
+The sooner you know where your business stands, the quicker you can get around to disposing of those bottles in an efficient way.

-Get in touch with a reputable vendor– There are many local vendors that specialise in collecting recyclables, so pick up the phone and start calling.
-It is now easier than ever to get your business on a scheduled office recycling program, so why wait?
+Get in touch with a reputable vendor – There are many local vendors that specialize in collecting recyclables so pick up the phone and start calling.
+It is now easier than ever to get your business on a scheduled, office recycling program, so why wait?

-Coordinate the logistics– Once in motion, you will need to establish an organised plan for getting the recyclables from point A to B. This means seeking approval from management, determining who is responsible for emptying the bins before they are collected, and motivating employees to get on board.
+Coordinate the logistics – Once in motion, you will need to establish an organized plan for getting the recyclables from point A to B. This means seeking approval from management, determining who is responsible for emptying the bins before they are collected, and motivating employees to get on board.

-While it may take a little time to set up initially, establishing an office recycling program is one of the best things you can do to reduce your corporate environmental footprint.
-This is one investment well worth making.
+While it may take a little time to initially set up, establishing an office recycling program is one of the best things you can do to reduce your corporate environmental footprint.
+This is one investment always worth making.

-Also keep in mind that many recycling measures that benefit the environment also help to save costs for your company.
+Also keep in mind that the government offers a number of tax incentives to companies that implement recycling programs.
 While it’s wonderful to conserve for the love of the planet, a cash incentive to take leaner, greener measures is always helpful – especially if you apply it to purchasing greener products for your office.

 Whatever the case may be, it can all be done in a good day’s work!